-Sometimes scalp psoriasis gets better without treatment.
-If yours doesn't, this guide can help you find the right treatment for you.
-It can take a couple of months or longer to get scalp psoriasis under control.
-But once you do, you may be able to keep it from returning with special shampoos or moisturizers.
+If you have mild scaling, it may get better on its own.
+Sometimes, though, you'll need treatment.
+It can take a couple of months or longer to get more severe dandruff under control.
+Once you do, you may be able to keep it from flaring with special shampoos or moisturizers.

-One of the first steps in treating scalp psoriasis is to soften and remove scales.
-This makes it easier for medications to penetrate and clear the disease.
+One of the first steps is to soften and remove scales.
+This makes it easier for medications to do their job.

 Gently loosen the scales with a brush or fine-toothed comb.

 Shampoo your scalp to remove the scales, using a salicylic acid shampoo or soap.